-- 1. The minimum required yard for principal and accessory structures is 50 feet from all property lines (the "property line" is the outer line of the properties under common ownership and control). - 2.
-To encourage preservation of environmental resources, the Zoning Administrator may reduce yard requirements up to 25%. - 3.
-Accessory structures, not requiring a building permit, may be located a minimum of 25 feet from all property lines.
+- 1. The minimum required yard for_principal and accessory structures is 15050 feet from all property lines (the "property line" is the outer line of the properties under common ownership and control). - 2.
+To encourage preservation of environmental resources, the Zoning Administrator may reduce-yard requirements up to 25%. - 3.
+Accessory structures, not requiring a building permit, may be located a minimum of 25 feet from all property lines. - F. Landscaping/Buffering/Screening.
+A Buffer Yard Type B (see Section 7.04.04.D) is required for principal or accessory structures associated with the country club that are adjacent to parcels of 3 acres or less that are not part of a common development plan. - 1.
+Buffer.
+A Buffer Yard Type B (see Section 5.07.04.D) is required for principal or accessory structures associated with the country club that are adjacent to parcels of 3 acres or less that are not part of a common development plan.